 Built in 1989, the Siemens factory has long been held up as a template for other companies to follow, but it’s only now that the sector may be approaching a tipping point as IIoT investment ramps up.

-“The transition is beginning to happen in the UK,” says Paul Hingley, Business Manager Data Services CMR Cloud and Plant Security Services at Siemens UK and Ireland.
+“The transition is beginning to happen in the UK,” says Paul Hingley, Product Solution and Security Officer at Siemens UK and Ireland.
 “It comes down partly to manufacturers taking the leap and investing in their plant, but it is also down to having the right cloud platform for the data to sit.”

 This is an area that Siemens is highly invested in, as it believes that as more companies move to IIoT, the importance of hosting, storing, analysing and interpreting the data created becomes paramount.
-For the past two years Siemens has been developing an industrial cloud platform, which it recently launched under the name MindSphere.
+As part of this, Siemens developed an industrial cloud platform called MindSphere.

 “We created a platform where the open architecture, open ecosystem and open APIs allow companies to connect via the cloud platform and utilise the data that is being generated from IIoT products,” explains Hingley.
-“By 2020 we want all the data being generated from IIoT devices to sit in a secure cloud platform where it can be analysed and presented to manufacturers as information.”
+“The data being generated from IIoT devices to sit in a secure cloud platform where it can be analysed and presented to manufacturers as information.”

-This data, says Ian Poulett, Industrial Communications and Identification, Siemens UK and Ireland, is the key to unlocking the benefits of IIoT.
+This data, says Ian Poulett, Business Manager for Industrial Communications and Identification at Siemens UK and Ireland, is the key to unlocking the benefits of IIoT.
 “By putting the technology in place, you will gain access to proactive and reactive analytics in your plant,” he says.
 “You can clearly see where improvements can be made and it’s also possible to ‘see’ the changes you want to make virtually before you actually do them so that you can see the effect they will have on the process.”

 Getting to the point where most manufacturers in the UK are fully integrated with IIoT will require significant investment from companies.
 “It’s partly about physical connectivity – you need to connect all of your machines wirelessly,” says Poulett.
 “At our Congleton plant here in the UK we have deployed a new wireless system, which means there are no hard-wired connections in the manufacturing products whatsoever.
 Having this sort of network is the enabler of the Industrial Internet of Things because you have the ability to generate data.